CSC207-2023Y-UofT/course-project-crazy-cards/README.md

 `SpecialEffect` out of a list of them.
 Of course a user can choose to define their own, even crazier, special effects.

+Practically speaking, how would a user extend our program (i.e. define their own custom deck and effects)?
+First they'd define a new class implementing `GameCreationInputBoundary` in where when they build the game, they'd define their own `EffectGenerationParameter` classes for the types of cards they want, their own `DeckGenerationParameters` for the type of `Deck` they want, and finally use them to generate their own `CustomDeck` containing they cards the want in their custom game.
+Then they'd simply replace the constructor in `Main` to match that of their custom input boundary.
+This is all done without modifying the main body of the program, just extending it, which follows OCP.

 ## Future Updates